ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial walks you through the steps of setting up isolated workloads in a public (multi-tenant) environment and in a dedicated (single-tenant) environment.
-In a public environment, you will provision a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements to ensure the high availability of your application.
-You will also configure load balancers to provide high availability between zones within one region.
+This tutorial walks you through the steps of setting up isolated workloads in a shared (multi-tenant) environment and in a dedicated (single-tenant) environment.
+You will provision a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements to ensure the high availability of your application.
+Also, configure load balancers to provide high availability between zones within one region.

-You will learn how to isolate your instances by provisioning them on a dedicated host and also resize the instances after provisioning.
-You will also attach an encrypted volume to your instance.
+Learn how to isolate your instances by provisioning them on a dedicated host and also resize the instances after provisioning.
+Also, attach an encrypted volume to your instance.
 You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}.
 You will setup Virtual Private Endpoints (VPE) for your VPC providing connection points to cloud services on the IBM private network from your VPC network.
 {:shortdesc}

 {{site.data.keyword.bpfull_notm}} provides Terraform-as-a-Service capabilities.
 You will use a Terraform template that defines the {{site.data.keyword.Bluemix_notm}} resources that you will create, update, or delete.
 You create a {{site.data.keyword.bpshort}} workspace that points to a Terraform template and use the built-in capabilities of the {{site.data.keyword.Bluemix_notm}} provider plug-in for Terraform to provision your {{site.data.keyword.Bluemix_notm}} resources.